CGame1/Img_classificaton_guide/README.md

 ## 📚 How to Cite This Work

-If you find this code useful, please consider citing us:
+If you find this code useful, please consider citing our **preprint**:

 > Your Name, Another Author, and Third Author. **“Title of the Paper.”** *Journal Name*, vol. XX, no. X, Year, pp. XX–XX.
 DOI: [https://doi.org/your-doi](https://doi.org/your-doi)